45 Free Balancing Chemical Equations Worksheets (PDF)

 A balanced equation ensures the law of conservation of mass – mass or matter can neither be created nor destroyed, just transformed – is held such that atoms (mass) and charge of the reactants equals that of the products.
 Thus, by interpretation, atoms cannot be created or destroyed.
 Without satisfying this law, the equation cannot be true – the number of reactants in that equation would not result in the number of products of the same equation.
 Therefore, the mass of a chemical compound can be accurately determined and preserved.

-Since different elements or substances combine to form new products, balancing the chemical equation ensures the same reaction can be replicated for research or manufacturing purposes.
+Since different elements or substances combine to form new products, balancing the equation ensures the same reaction can be replicated for research or manufacturing purposes.

 Free Templates